noamshamir/Chopsticks-Minimax/README.md

 ## Algorithm
 The Minimax algorithm in this Chopsticks game implementation powers the AI player, enabling it to evaluate potential moves and choose the optimal one.
 Here’s a breakdown of how the algorithm works.

+### Mapping out the tree
+For each node in a generation, an array of its children, the next generation (g1), is generated.
+However, as this algorithm searches vertically, all the children of the next generation (g2) arent generated until the child of the first child (g1) is generated.
+This continues, with the first children of each generation mapping out the first branch of the tree.

 ### Leaves/Base Cases
 1. The game is won, meaning one of the players has lost both hands.
+If the player to max is the winner, the score fo the leaf is 1, and if the player to max is the loser, the score is -1.
 2. The game is in a loop, meaning the current simulated position has been seen before in its specific branch.
+The score of the leaf is 0.

+### Value assessment

 ### Pruning
 The main pruning method in this algorithm is remembering all previously calculated positions and their score using a dictionary, so that when a previously solved position is run into, it doesn't need to be recalculated.
 This also applies to all types reversals to a position, with appropriate modifications to the move and score.